confluentinc/confluent-kafka-python/examples/fips/README.md

 As mentioned earlier, the above generated FIPS module can be dynamically plugged into OpenSSL by putting this module in default module folder (Refer [this](https://github.com/confluentinc/librdkafka/blob/master/INTRODUCTION.md#ssl) for typical default locations on various OS) of OpenSSL.
 It should look something like `...lib/ossl-modules/`.

-This module can also be pointed with environment variable `OPENSSL_MODULES` (folder containing the FIPS module in the form of dynamic library)
+You can also point to this module with the environment variable `OPENSSL_MODULES`.
+For example, `OPENSSL_MODULES="/path/to/fips/module/lib/folder/`

 #### Linking FIPS provider with OpenSSL

-`fipsmodule.cnf` file includes `fips_sect` which is required to enable FIPS in OpenSSL. `fipsmodule.cnf` needs to be included in `openssl.cnf` file to make it work.
+To enable FIPS in OpenSSL, you must include `fipsmodule.cnf` in the file, `openssl.cnf`.
+The `fipsmodule.cnf` file includes `fips_sect` which OpenSSL requires to enable FIPS.
+See the example below.

 Some of the algorithms might have different implementation in FIPS or other providers.
 If you load two different providers like default and fips, any implementation could be used.
-To make sure the we fetch only FIPS compliant version of the algorithm, we use `fips=yes` default property in config file.
+To make sure you fetch only FIPS compliant version of the algorithm, use `fips=yes` default property in config file.

 OpenSSL config should look something like after applying the above changes.